Brandonsams/Digital-CV/resume.md

 ###  <span>Power App Developer (Enterprise Measurement and Design)</span> <span>April 2024 - September 2024</span>

-- Developed a full-stack Power App solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System, which unified workstream across all divisions in EMD.
+- Developed a full-stack Power App solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System, which unified workstreams across all divisions in EMD.
 - Worked on an agile team to ensure high output velocity that is consistent with stakeholder needs.

 ---